 Learned iterative custom prior#

 This example shows how to implement a learned unrolled proximal gradient descent algorithm with a custom prior function.
-The algorithm is trained on a dataset of compressed sensing measurements of MNIST images.
+The custom prior in use is The algorithm is trained on a dataset of compressed sensing measurements of MNIST images.

 from pathlib import Path